terreng/cordova-plugin-screen-orientation/README.md

 Congratulations!
 You can now detect when the device itself has changed orientation, even when your cordova activity is locked in portrait/landscape mode.

+###This plugin also disables the upsidedown orientation on iOS when it is unlocked using orientation.unlock(), because why would you want that?

 # Cordova Screen Orientation Plugin

 Cordova plugin to set/lock the screen orientation in a common way for iOS, Android, and windows-uwp.
 This plugin is based on [Screen Orientation API](http://www.w3.org/TR/screen-orientation/) so the api matches the current spec.